 Squamous cell carcinomas often look like crusted or bleeding rough/scaly patches, raised growths or lumps, or open sores.
 They may resemble wart-like growths as well.
 However, not all skin cancers fit these descriptions, so it’s important be on the alert for new spots, spots that look different from others on your skin, or sores that don’t heal.
 Moles that become red or swollen beyond their borders, or that start to itch, hurt, or become tender, should be shown to a doctor.

 Sun spots, moles, freckles, and other skin lesions can often be treated easily with lasers.
-At the Laser & Dermatology Institute of California, you can schedule an appointment at one of our three locations—LDI of Los Angeles, LDI of Newport Beach, or LDI of Covina.
+At the Laser & Dermatology Institute of California, you can schedule an appointment at our main location—LDI of Covina.
 Call us or self-schedule online to set up a free consultation with one of the best skin care services in Southern California.